clivetong/Talks/NetConf2025/README.md

 ---

-- Build experiences or buid the tooling to build the experiences
+- Build experiences or build the tooling to build the experiences
 - Focus on one vertical with ACA
 - Polygot came around naturally because of JavaScript frontends
 - No longer ~~.NET~~ Aspire
 - Again picking one language, Python, helped flesh out what is needed for any language
 - Small team, hence need to prioritize and build verticals

----

-- Python, released in v13, took ages to figure out the problems
+- Python took ages to figure out problems
 - JavaScript could be done in the two weeks prior to release

 ---